-An accomplished and renowned trial attorney, Brian Klein is known for fierce and successful advocacy for his clients in a wide variety of state and federal forums across the country.
-He is a former federal prosecutor who handles high-stakes civil litigation and criminal and regulatory defense matters, including those before the DOJ, SEC, CFTC, FTC, CFPB, and state authorities.
+An accomplished and renowned trial attorney, Brian Klein is known for fierce and successful advocacy for his clients in a wide variety of federal and state forums across the country.
+He is a former federal prosecutor who handles high-stakes civil litigation and criminal and regulatory defense matters, including those involving the DOJ, SEC, CFTC, FTC, CFPB, and state authorities.

-Brian’s clients are successful entrepreneurs and professionals, fast growing and innovative companies, as well as entertainment industry icons.
+Brian’s clients are successful entrepreneurs and professionals, fast growing and innovative companies, as well as larger companies facing existential legal threats, often with a focus on the technology and finance industries.
 Based on his accomplishments, Brian has been repeatedly recognized as a “Super Lawyer” and Chambers has noted that he is “known as the guy you call when you get in trouble.”

-A recognized player in the technology industry, Brian chairs the annual American Bar Association’s blockchain and digital currency national institute.
-He also speaks internationally about cutting-edge litigation issues and for years has taught a criminal practice seminar at the USC Gould School of Law.
+A leading legal player in the technology and finance industries, Brian chairs the annual American Bar Association’s blockchain and digital currency national institute.
+He also speaks internationally about cutting-edge litigation issues involving NFTs, data privacy, cyber security, and financial technology, and for years has taught a federal criminal practice seminar at the USC Gould School of Law.

 - Defended Arthur and Kathleen Breitman, as well as their company, in connection with securities class action lawsuits in San Francisco involving the Tezos crowdfunding, which raised over $230 million.